STAT545-UBC-hw-2018-19/hw07-figalit/README.md

 |[README.md](https://github.com/STAT545-UBC-students/hw07-figalit/blob/master/README.md)|This readme.md file provides an overview of the ghist of this repo and provides useful pointers to key files in my homework-7 repo |
 |[foofactors](https://github.com/STAT545-UBC-students/hw07-figalit/blob/master/foofactors)| This contains the `foofactors` R project.  |

-In order to navigate this repo, and mostly understand what I have done, [here](https://www.stat.berkeley.edu/~s133/factors.html) is a super good primer on factors!

 I chose a couple tasks I found interesting to add to the `foofactors` package.
 They're described below:

 | **Description**  | **Link** | **Status** |